arekkw/nagadmin/README.md

 * [Ember CLI](http://www.ember-cli.com/)
 * [PhantomJS](http://phantomjs.org/)

-In order to deploy the application you will also need the following installed.
+In order to deploy the application to Firebase, you will also need the following installed.

 * [firebase tools](http://firebase.com) - Install via `npm install -g firebase-tools`